Small businesses have limited marketing budgets and are unable to spend thousands on SEO.

 Use DrLinkCheck.com to identify broken links on your site.
 The free version allows you to check up to 7,500 links per month.

-There are more to Technical SEO.
+There is more to Technical SEO.
 But, these are the fundamentals you need to keep your eyes on.
 Check all the listed elements and if there are errors make sure to fix them.

 Next, we will move on to the Content Guideline for SEO